How To Get The Most Flexible Customer Experience From The Messaging Channel

 The proliferation of mobile devices and messaging applications has forever shifted the mindset for consumers when interacting with businesses.
 The complete reliance on voice has greatly decreased.
 As SMS became more widely used, consumers began to move away from talking in favor of sending messages to each other.
 This trend continues to expand from person-to-person to person-to-business communications.

 The industry is still evolving today, with additional channels, such as MMS, RCS, social media, live online chat, and even video chat for consumers.
 Keeping up with these trends can be challenging, if not impossible for a business.

 Customer engagement solutions need to be as flexible as the business owner and still meet the customer’s preferred method of communication.
 A previous blog post noted that customers now expect additional channels beyond traditional voice.
 Setting up a webpage, obtaining a text enabled phone number, and starting a social media presence may be very easy, but managing them is very challenging.

 This can be especially complicated if the messaging is more visual or needs to convey a lot of information concisely.
 The adage “a picture is worth a thousand words” comes to mind.
 Imagine a customer has received a self-install ring doorbell and is confused by the instructions for installation.
-A layman trying to describe the situation by voice or even text would be a recipe for a dissatisfied customer experience.
+A novice trying to describe the situation by voice or even text would be a recipe for a dissatisfied customer experience.
 Or picture a field service technician who needs to send an image of what they are looking at when requesting additional help from the support center expert.